Barry Lyndon: Part I: "By What Means Redmond Barry Acquired the Style and Title of Barry Lyndon"

-Over the next few years, Barry and the Chevalier travel across Europe, perpetrating gambling scams, with Barry forcing payment from reluctant debtors with sword duels.
-In Spa, he encounters the beautiful and wealthy Countess of Lyndon.
-He seduces and later marries her after the death of her elderly husband, Sir Charles Lyndon (caused by Barry's goading and verbal repartee).
+Barry and the Chevalier travel across Europe, perpetrating similar gambling scams, with Barry forcing payment from debtors with sword duels.
+In Spa, he encounters the beautiful, wealthy, and visibly depressed Lady Lyndon.
+He seduces her, and goads her elderly husband Sir Charles Lyndon to death with verbal repartee.

-Part II: Containing an Account of the Misfortunes and Disasters Which Befell Barry Lyndon
+Part II: "Containing an Account of the Misfortunes and Disasters Which Befell Barry Lyndon"

-In 1773, Barry takes the Countess's last name and settles in England.
-Lord Bullingdon, Lady Lyndon's ten-year-old son by Sir Charles, quickly comes to despise Barry.
-Barry retaliates by physically abusing Bullingdon.
-The Countess bears Barry a son, Bryan Patrick, but the marriage is unhappy: Barry is openly unfaithful and enjoys spending his wife's money, while keeping her in seclusion.
+In 1773, Barry marries Lady Lyndon, takes her last name and settles in England.
+The Countess bears Barry a son, Bryan Patrick, whom Barry spoils.
+The marriage is unhappy: Barry is openly unfaithful and squanders his wife's wealth while keeping her in seclusion.
+Lord Bullingdon, Lady Lyndon's son by Sir Charles, still grieves for his father and sees Barry as a gold digger who does not love his mother.
+Barry responds with years of escalating emotional and physical abuse.

-Barry's mother comes to live with him.
-She warns him that if Lady Lyndon were to die, Lord Bullingdon would inherit everything, and advises him to obtain a noble title to protect himself.
-Toward this goal, he cultivates the acquaintance of the influential Lord Wendover and spends large sums of money to ingratiate himself to high society.
-However, a now adult Lord Bullingdon crashes a lavish birthday party Barry throws for Lady Lyndon.
-He publicly explains why he detests his stepfather and declares he will leave the family estate for as long as Barry remains there and married to his mother.
-Barry viciously assaults Bullingdon until he is physically restrained.
-This causes him to be cast out of polite society.
+Barry's mother comes to live with him and warns him that if Lady Lyndon dies, Bullingdon will inherit everything.
+She advises her son to obtain a title.
+To this end, Barry cultivates the influential Lord Wendover and spends even larger sums of Lady Lyndon's money to ingratiate himself with high society.
+Bullingdon, now a young adult, interrupts a society party Barry throws.
+He publicly accuses his stepfather of infidelity, abuse, and financial mismanagement, and announces that he will leave the Lyndon estate for as long as Barry remains there.
+Barry responds by brutally assaulting Bullingdon until they are physically separated by the party attendees.
+In the aftermath, Barry is ostracised by high society and plunges further into financial ruin.

-Barry proves an overindulgent father to Bryan and gives him a full-grown horse for his ninth birthday.
-Bryan is thrown from the horse and dies a few days later.
-The grief-stricken Barry turns to alcohol, while Lady Lyndon seeks solace in religion, assisted by the Rev. Samuel Runt, who had been tutor to Lord Bullingdon and Bryan.
-Barry's mother dismisses Runt, both because the family no longer needs (nor can afford, due to Barry's spending debts) a tutor and for fear that his influence will worsen Lady Lyndon's condition.
-Lady Lyndon later attempts suicide.
-Runt and Graham, the family's accountant, then seek out Lord Bullingdon, who returns and challenges Barry to a duel.
+Barry arranges to give Bryan a full-grown horse for his ninth birthday.
+An impatient Bryan rides the horse unaccompanied and dies in a riding accident.
+Barry sinks into alcoholism, while Lady Lyndon seeks religious counseling from clergyman Samuel Runt, who had been tutor to Bullingdon and Bryan and a longtime companion of Lady Lyndon.
+When Barry's mother dismisses Runt to keep her son from losing control, Lady Lyndon attempts suicide.
+Runt and Graham, the family's steward, write to Bullingdon, who returns to the estate and challenges his stepfather to a duel.

-A coin toss gives Bullingdon the first shot, but he nervously misfires his pistol.
-Barry magnanimously fires into the ground, but Bullingdon refuses to let the duel end.
-In the second round, Bullingdon shoots Barry in the leg.
-The leg has to be amputated below the knee.
+When the duel takes place, Bullingdon accidentally misfires the first shot, but Barry then deliberately fires into the ground, refusing to exploit his stepson's mistake.
+Bullingdon refuses to accept this as satisfaction and fires again, shooting Barry in the leg.
+This wound forces Barry to have an amputation below the knee.
 While Barry is recovering, Bullingdon takes control of the Lyndon estate.
-He offers Barry 500 guineas a year provided he leave England forever.
-With his credit exhausted, Barry accepts.
-The narrator states that Barry resumes his former profession of gambler (though without his former success).
-In December 1789, a middle-aged Lady Lyndon signs Barry's annuity cheque as her son looks on.
+Through Graham, he reminds Barry that his credit is exhausted and offers him 500 guineas a year to leave Lady Lyndon, her estates, and England forever.
+Barry grudgingly accepts and resumes his former gambling profession, but without any real success.
+In December 1789, Lady Lyndon signs Barry's annuity cheque as her son looks on.